Kong/docs.konghq.com/app/_src/gateway/production/networking/configure-tls.md

 Username mapping can be used to allow the `cn` to be different from the username in the database.
 You can learn more about username mapping in the PostgreSQL official [Username mapping docs](https://www.postgresql.org/docs/current/auth-username-maps.html).

-#### `clientcert` authentication method
+#### `clientcert` authentication option

-The `clientcert` authentication method is used to verify client certificates.
-It is a way to combine any authentication method for `hostssl` entries with the verification of a client certificate.
+The `clientcert` authentication option can combine any authentication method for `hostssl` entries with the verification of a client certificate.
 This allows the server to enforce that the certificate is valid and ensure that the `cn` in the certificate matches the username or the appropriate mapping.

 To use `clientcert` authentication, set the `hostssl` line in the `pg_hba.conf` file to the following: